-Changyu completed his Masters degree in horticulture in China where he studied the effects of CO2 enrichment on salt tolerance in tomato.
+Joe completed his Masters degree in horticulture in China where he studied the effects of CO2 enrichment on salt tolerance in tomato.
 For his work, Changyu received the 2014 Zhejiang University Meritorious Student Award, Outstanding Graduate Student.
-He is currently working on uncovering the detailed molecular characterisation of individual members of the AOX (alternative oxidase) family and identify adaptive traits to low phosphorus availability in 200+ Arabidopsis accessions.
+He is currently working on uncovering the detailed molecular characterisation of individual members of the AOX (alternative oxidase) family and identifying adaptive traits to low phosphorus availability in 200+ Arabidopsis accessions.

 Lim Chee Liew